OpenEuroLLM/training-data-catalogue/hplt/2.0/README.md

 ## <a id="statistics">Key Statistics</a>

-The _cleaned_ version is distributed as 605 compressed JSONlines files, amounting to a total of about 15 tib.
+The _cleaned_ version is distributed as 605 compressed JSONlines files, amounting to a total of about 15 tib on disk.
-For larger languages, the data is distributed across multiple files, e.g. `1.jsonl.zst` … `160.jsonl.zst` for the 160 shards comprising some 3,4 billion documents identified as English.
+For larger languages, the data is distributed across multiple files, e.g. `eng_Latn/1.jsonl.zst` … `eng_Latn/160.jsonl.zst` for the 160 parts that jointly comprise some 3,4 billion documents identified as English.

 ## <a id="languages">European Language Support</a>